-Mathematics coaches shall be employed as a 10-month employee.
-The extra days beyond the nine-months shall be used to train teachers, develop units of instruction and materials to support instruction, as determined by school data, and receive professional learning.
-Mathematics coaches shall meet all of the following qualifications: - (1) Hold a valid Alabama professional educator certificate in early childhood education, elementary education, or special education. - (2) Have a minimum of five years of experience as an early childhood, elementary, or special education teacher. - (3) Demonstrate expertise, as attested by a current or former employing county or city superintendent of
+- (b) A mathematics coach shall be employed by the local education agency with funds appropriated by the Legislature to support Sections 1 to 17, inclusive.
+Mathematics coaches shall be employed pursuant to 200-day contracts.
+The extra days beyond the nine-month contract shall be used to train teachers, develop units of instruction and materials to support instruction, as determined by school data, and receive professional learning.
+Mathematics coaches shall meet all of the following qualifications: - (1) Hold a valid Alabama professional educator certificate in early childhood education, elementary education, or special education. - (2) Have a minimum of five years of experience as an early childhood, elementary, or special education teacher. - (3) Demonstrate expertise, as attested by a current or former employing county or city superintendent of education, in mathematics instruction and intervention and early numeracy interventions, including dyscalculia interventions.

-- education, in mathematics instruction and intervention and early numeracy interventions, including dyscalculia interventions. - (4) Hold a master's degree or have completed professional development recommended by the Elementary Mathematics Task Force, or both.
+1 (4) Hold a master's degree or have completed 2 professional development recommended by the Elementary 3 Mathematics Task Force, or both.